larakhas/ACIT4610-Final-Project-Group4/Problem 2/README.md

 - Boxplots for dimensions 2, 10, and 30
 - Comparison before/after applying Nelder–Mead

-All fitness plots are displayed on a **logarithmic scale** for clarity.
+All fitness plots are displayed on a logarithmic scale for clarity.

----

 ## How to Run